iszczesniak/cpp/memory/index.md

 {% include_relative elide.cc %}
 {% endhighlight %}

-Compile the examples of passing arguments and returning values from functions but without disabling the constructor elision.
-Notice the differences.
+Compile the previous examples of passing arguments to and returning results from functions but without disabling the constructor elision.
+Notice that with constructor elision, objects are not copied unnecessarily.

 Prior to C++11, return value optimization (RVO) tried to elide constructors for data returned from functions by value.